 NEW MEXICO CLIMATE ACTION PLAN

 New Mexico is committed to tackling climate change and building a healthy, secure, and prosperous future for all.
 The State of New Mexico is developing a comprehensive strategy to reduce greenhouse gas emissions while developing healthier communities, a thriving workforce, and diverse economic development opportunities.
-The New Mexico Climate Action Plan will provide an actionable roadmap to meet New Mexico’s climate pollution reduction targets.
-This initiative focuses on creating a roadmap for meaningful change, and your input is vital to its success.
+The New Mexico Climate Action Plan (CAP) will provide an actionable roadmap to meet New Mexico’s climate pollution reduction targets.
+This initiative focuses on spurring action for meaningful change, and your input is vital to its success.

 Get Involved